remix-run/remix/packages/node-fetch-server/README.md

 In addition to the high-level `createRequestListener()` API, this package also provides 2 low-level APIs that are useful when building custom `fetch`-based servers in Node.js:

-- `createRequest(req: http.IncomingMessage, options: RequestOptions): Request`
+- `createRequest(req: http.IncomingMessage, res: http.ServerResponse, options: RequestOptions): Request`
 - `sendResponse(res: http.ServerResponse, response: Response): Promise<void>`

 These two functions serve as an efficient, minimal translation layer between Node.js `req`/`res` objects and fetch `Request`/`Response` objects.
 You could build your own custom server like this: